-During a regular meeting of the Moore County Commissioners Tuesday, Health Director Robert Whittmann urged everyone to practice the 3 Ws: Wear a mask, Wait 6-feet apart and Wash your hands.
-These measures, Whittmann said, are needed to flatten the curve and slow the spread of COVID-19.
+During a regular meeting of the Moore County Commissioners Tuesday, Health Director Robert Wittmann urged everyone to practice the 3 Ws: Wear a mask, Wait 6-feet apart and Wash your hands.
+These measures, Wittmann said, are needed to flatten the curve and slow the spread of COVID-19.

 In a far-reaching presentation, the health department gave an update to the board of commissioners on the response to COVID-19 in the county during one of the first in-person meetings at the Old Courthouse since rules against public gatherings were put in place last March.
 Previous meetings had been conducted online.
 This time, all those present were required to wear a mask and observed social distancing.

 People in the 25 to 49 age group now make up the majority of the COVID-19 cases in Moore County.
 “One of the dividing lines we can point to for the jump has been since the reopening,’” said Wittmann.
 “We saw those numbers more than double for that age group, and a couple of factors play into that.
 One being, of course, there are more folks out and about.”

 Young people are “prone to interact with each other, and some of them are not following the three Ws,” said Wittmann.
 “They are becoming infected and ramping up our cases.
 But the good news is they have not suffered any mortality from this.
 All of our mortality is in the age range 65 and up.

 “So what we need to do is educate them to stay away from their parents and away from their grandparents if they’re going to engage in these activities, and because some of them may be asymptomatic, they need to be wearing masks.
 They really need to be wearing masks and following the wait six feet apart and wash their hands.”

 More Deaths Reported